 While squash is roasting, heat a cast iron skillet over medium heat.
 Let it get hot, then add bacon.
 Cook until crispy, turning heat up slightly if needed.
 Remove bacon and drain on paper towel.
 Crumble it when cool.

-Leave about 1 tablespoon bacon grease in the pan and dump the rest.
+Leave about the bacon fat in the pan.
 Add onion and garlic to pan and saute over medium heat for 3 minutes, until translucent.
 Stir in kale and about 1 tablespoon water.
 Cook for 4-5 minutes, until kale is wilted.
 When squash is done roasting an you have removed its strands, place them in a towel and squeeze some of the water out.

 Add the spaghetti squash to the pan and use a fork to gently stir and combine, so kale distributes itself through the squash.
 Stir in bacon, vinegar, black pepper and 2 big pinches of salt.
 Taste and adjust salt as needed.
 Make a well in the middle of the hash, that reaches the bottom of the pan, and crack one egg into it.
 Cook on medium heat until the yolk is as set as you prefer.
 Enjoy!